ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/cli/CLI.md

 - **strapi generate:policy &#60;name&#62;**<br/>
   Generates an empty policy called **&#60;name&#62;** in the `./config/policies` folder.

-  Example: `strapi generate:policy isAuthenticated` will create the policy at `./config/policies/isAuthenticated.js`.
+  例子: `strapi generate:policy isAuthenticated` will create the policy at `./config/policies/isAuthenticated.js`.

 - **strapi generate:policy &#60;name&#62; --api &#60;api&#62;**<br/>
   Generates an empty policy called **&#60;name&#62;** in the `./api/<api>/config/policies` folder.
 This policy will be scoped and only accessible by the **&#60;api&#62;** routes.

-  Example: `strapi generate:policy isAuthenticated --api product` will create the policy at `./api/product/config/policies/isAuthenticated.js`.
+  例子: `strapi generate:policy isAuthenticated --api product` will create the policy at `./api/product/config/policies/isAuthenticated.js`.

 - **strapi generate:policy &#60;name&#62; --plugin &#60;plugin&#62;**<br/>
   Generates an empty policy called **&#60;name&#62;** in the `./plugins/<plugin>/config/policies` folder.
 This policy will be scoped and accessible only by the **&#60;plugin&#62;** routes.